Published: 2026-05-23

 How to Use It

-Create a OneNote section using the structure below and name it so you can recognize it as a template.
-Copy this section each time you onboard a new technology, or once for each technology your team already maintains.
+Create a OneNote section group using the structure below and name it so you can recognize it as a template.
+Copy this section group each time you onboard a new technology, or once for each technology your team already maintains.

 - Encourage consistency: everyone places notes in the right section.